-In our Sportium joint venture with GVC Holdings Plc, our odds as bookmaker are determined so as to provide an average return to us over a large number of events and therefore, over the long term, to maintain payout percentage fairly constant.
+In Sportium, our odds as bookmaker are determined so as to provide an average return to us over a large number of events and therefore, over the long term, to maintain payout percentage fairly constant.
 Notwithstanding this, there is an inherently high level of variation in payout percentage event by event and day by day.
 Although Sportium has systems and controls in place that seek to reduce the risk of daily losses occurring due to high payout, there can be no assurance that these will be effective in reducing our exposure to this risk.
 There also can be no assurance that errors of judgment or other mistakes will not be made in relation to the compilation of odds or that the systems that Sportium has in place to limit risk will be consistently successful.